 - Exceptionally, if a candidate is unable to participate in the Preselection due to a serious injury, the CMC may reimburse the registration fees, less the administrative fees, upon receipt of a doctor’s note.
 Supporting documents should be sent to the National Office within a reasonable time following the announcement of the injury.
 The decision to accept the reason for cancellation or not is at the entire discretion of the National Office.
 Following the National Audition, no refund for serious injury will be accepted.

 - A candidate admitted to the official Stepping Stone events must pay the entry fee before the date indicated in the Competition confirmation email.
 Failure to pay these fees within the required time will result in the rejection of the application.

 - Donations made at the time of registration, or at any other time, are not refundable.

 - The required repertoire for the Preselection, the First round, the Semi-final and the Final (see rule 7.0).
 Please note that for the preselection process, the repertoire must be submitted through a specific form that is clearly identified during registration.
 The repertoire of the First round, Semi-final and Final is submitted with the registration form.

-- Scan of music score for the Preselection.
-The jury will need a scan of the parts of the Preselection programme to choose the musical extracts that will be heard during the audition.
+- Scan of the Preselection music score.
+The jury uses these scanned scores to select the musical excerpts that will be heard during the Preselection audition.
 Bar numbers must be written at the beginning of each line.